mulles/bluerobotics.github.io/brov2/assembly.md

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> Only apply threadlocker to screws contacting metal or the HDPE frame.
 Most threadlockers are not chemically compatible with with polycarbonate, and will damage the thrusters, fairings, and dome flange if used here.
 Refer to the documentation and chemical compatibility notes of your threadlocker of choice for more information.

-# Required Tools (Not Included)
+# Required Tools

 - \#2 Phillips head screwdriver
+- 2 mm flat head screw driver
+- 3 mm flat head screw driver
+-
 - Wire cutters or scissors (for cutting zip ties)
 - Medium-strength (blue) threadlocker such as [Loctite 243](https://www.amazon.com/Loctite-1330799-Resistant-thread-locker-6-milliliter/dp/B004L439FE/ref=sr_1_1?ie=UTF8&qid=1466440165&sr=8-1&keywords=loctite+243+thread-locker)
 - Isopropyl alcohol or isopropyl alcohol wipes
-- 2 mm flat head screw driver

 # Assembling the Frame